-- The parent will have to pay a 10% tax on the income that is greater than the investment standard deduction but less than or equal to kiddie tax exemption of $2,000, even if the 0% rate would otherwise apply because it consisted of qualified dividends or capital gains distributions.
+- The parent must pay a 10% tax on the income exceeding the investment standard deduction but ≤ kiddie tax exemption of $2,100, even if the 0% rate would otherwise apply because it consisted of qualified dividends or capital gains distributions.

 - A higher tax rate may be applied to the income subjected to the allocable parental tax.

 - The investment income may be subject to the additional 3.8% Medicare tax if the parent's income is high enough.

 - Deductions for the parent may be reduced for itemized deductions subject to an AGI floor, such as the higher AGI floor for medical deductions and casualty and theft losses.

 - The increased income may reduce other deductions or tax advantages by making it more likely that phaseout rules will apply, such as those for claiming personal and dependency exemptions or for making IRA contributions, or reducing the reduction for student loan interest.

 - The earned income credit, child tax credit, dependent care credit, and educational tax credits may be reduced because of the higher income.

 - The $25,000 rental loss allowance that is allowable under passive activity rules may be reduced.

 - Deductions that cannot be taken include the standard deduction for a blind child, a deduction for the early withdrawal penalty of a child's savings, and any itemized deductions, such as the child's investment expenses or charitable contributions.